DEN Set to Begin Feasibility Study with EPIC to Understand Childcare Needs

 Update as of June 2025

-Chalkbeat Colorado spotlighted EPIC’s role in expanding access to child care at Denver International Airport (DEN).
-Set to open in 2026, the drop-in child care center will be part of DEN’s new Center of Equity and Excellence in Aviation.
+Chalkbeat Colorado spotlighted EPIC’s role in expanding access to childcare at Denver International Airport (DEN).
+Set to open in 2026, the drop-in childcare center will be part of DEN’s new Center of Equity and Excellence in Aviation.
 Developed in partnership with EPIC through a feasibility study, the center will offer drop-in and back-up care for up to 20 children to better support working families and strengthen the airport’s workforce.

 Check out more media coverage: